 As with any divorce, you’ll need to meet deadlines around filing.
 Failing to meet deadlines or request extensions can result in the court going along with whatever your ex-spouse has proposed.
 Be aware that the final trial date can be set months after the case is filed.

 Discovery, lining up witnesses, and getting property correctly valued can take a long time and a lot of work.
-Be prepared.
+Start your preparation at the earliest possible moment.

 What about right before the trial?